joesingo/reviseit/README.md

 This was made for my A-level computing coursework in 2014/2015

-The site is live at my personal website [here](http://reviseit.joesingo.co.uk)

 **Update (Dec 2017):**
 The site can now be deployed with Docker.
 To run, install Docker and docker-compose, change the dummy DB password in `docker-compose.yml`, and from the root of the repo run: